zefr0x/ianny/README.md

 All packages are available on AUR, you can:

-- build locally from latest stable release: [ianny](https://aur.archlinux.org/packages/ianny)
+- Build locally from latest stable release: [ianny](https://aur.archlinux.org/packages/ianny)
-- build locally from latest Git commit: [ianny-git](https://aur.archlinux.org/packages/ianny-git)
+- Build locally from latest Git commit: [ianny-git](https://aur.archlinux.org/packages/ianny-git)
-- use the binary built by GitHub: [ianny-bin](https://aur.archlinux.org/packages/ianny-bin)
+- Use the binary built by GitHub: [ianny-bin](https://aur.archlinux.org/packages/ianny-bin)

 ### Download Binary From GitHub